w3c/webrtc-stats/webrtc-stats-testing.md

 1. The stats objects and the corresponding metrics are created in the correct peerconnection phases.

 2. The stats objects and fields are returned in the correct format or type (integer, double, String, etc).
-Additionally, we are verifying that
+Additionally, we are verifying that a value is returned.

 It should be noted that if the getStats API is called at short intervals, they might return cached values.
 These tests need to make sure that the measurement results are not incorrectly returned because of browser internals caching the result.
 If specification is unclear on any of these aspects, the specification needs to be updated.

+Verification for availability of metrics for Chrome, Firefox, and Safari is available at: https://webrtc-stats.callstats.io/verify/

 ## Correctness of metrics
 These set of tests are supposed to validate that the implementation returns valid (close to correct values).
 For example, that the sent packet counters are increasing and the corresponding received packet counters are less than equal to the sent counters.